 Good to know

-Valet parking is available for $2.50, but street parking can be challenging.
+Street parking is available but can be challenging in the evenings.

 Korean barbecue restaurant offers self-serve meat and side dish bars that let diners grill their own food at the table.
 Large glass windows provide a panoramic city view with seating that overlooks the block below.
 The atmosphere is modern and inviting, with K-pop music playing softly in the background.